enjoyneering/ESP8266-I2C-Driver/README.md

 *if you change the file name you get an error at compile time

-Special thanks to Tech-TX(StanJ)
+Special thanks to Tech-TX(StanJ).
 Enjoy.

 [license-badge]: https://img.shields.io/badge/License-GPLv3-blue.svg
 [license]:       https://choosealicense.com/licenses/gpl-3.0/